 - The police have probable cause to believe a crime occurred, and

-- It would help uncover relevant evidence
+- It would help uncover relevant evidence.

 The Fourth Amendment pertains to all police: Federal, state, and local.
-The Fourth Amendment does not apply to non-governmental entities.
-Such as private detectives or private security guards.2
+The Fourth Amendment does not apply to non-governmental entities such as private detectives or private security guards.2

-3. What is a search warrant in Las Vegas, Nevada?
+3. What is a search warrant?

-A search warrant is a court order.
-It permits police to search private locations for evidence.
 Judges may issue search warrants only if the police demonstrate probable cause that a crime has occurred.
 Mere suspicion of criminal activity is not enough.

 An application for a search warrant must include: